Skip to Main Content

 "Scholarly" and "peer-reviewed" are terms often used synonymously when describing print and Web resources of an academic nature.
 They include:

-• Articles published in an academic journal, such as Oregon Historical Quarterly.
-Academic publications are usually recognizable by the dry nature of their titles and presentation, though there are exceptions to this rule.
-A near-universal feature of peer-reviewed articles is an abstract at the beginning and/or in the catalog record, which consists of a paragraph summarizing the author's methods, arguments, findings, etc.
+• Articles published in a subject specific academic journal, such as Oregon Historical Quarterly.
+These are often peer-reviewed and contain an abstract at the beginning, which consists of a paragraph summarizing the author's methods, arguments, findings, etc.

 • Conference papers, book reviews, and other materials appearing in academic journals.

-• Most non-fiction books written by scholars or other experts, even though these may not be subject to the same peer-review process as articles.
+• Most non-fiction books written by scholars or other experts; these may not be subject to the same peer-review process as articles.

 • Theses and dissertations